|Duration: 2 hours (the average time to complete the training program, including final assessments).

 Availability: Immediately available upon ordering.

 Description: Online training with immediate access upon enrollment.
-The CP is one of three routes available to applicants to gain multinational marketing authorization within the European Economic Area (EEA).
-In the CP, one successful application leads to a license being issued by the European Commission that applies throughout the EEA.
-The CP is mandatory for certain types of products.
-This online course describes the various players in the procedure, the sequence and duration of the stages involved, and the requirements on content, format and timing of submissions.
+The Mutual Recognition Procedure is one of three routes available to applicants to gain multinational Marketing Authorization within the European Economic Area (EEA).
+A national license is converted to harmonized licenses issued in a number of other member states chosen by the applicant.
+The MRP is similar to the Decentralized Procedure but with later involvement of the Concerned Member States in the assessment by the Reference Member State.
+The Coordination Group for Mutual Recognition and Decentralized Procedures provides guidance and acts to facilitate agreement among the participating states.
+This online course describes the roles of the various players in the procedure, the sequence and duration of the stages involved, and the requirements on content, format and timing of submissions.
+It discusses the special issues that apply to generic products in the MRP.

 Certification Requirements: Students must view the entire program and successfully pass an online, multiple-choice final assessment with >80% passing grade within a 90 day period of time (180 days for Professional Certification Programs).
 Certificate is accessible in PDF format immediately after satisfying requirements.